Mette Hanekamhaug

 Mette Hanekamhaug (born 4 June 1987) is a Norwegian politician for the Progress Party.
 In the 2009 parliamentary election, she was the youngest person to be elected to the Norwegian Parliament (Stortinget).
 Hanekamhaug represents the county of Møre og Romsdal.

 Background

-After finishing secondary school in Molde, Hanekamhaug started working towards a bachelor's degree at BI Norwegian Business School in 2008.
+After finishing secondary school in Molde Municipality, Hanekamhaug started working towards a bachelor's degree at BI Norwegian Business School in 2008.
 She has been involved in politics since 2004, when she became chairman of the local youth wing of the Progress Party (Youth of the Progress Party).
 Both her parents are active in the party, her mother as a county council representative, her father as a member of the municipal council.
 She went on to become chairman of the county youth organisation in 2005, and a member of the county council in 2007.
 From 2007 to 2008, she also worked as a trainee for the central organisation of the party, in the role of personal assistant to party leader Siv Jensen.
 In 2010 Hanekamhaug decided to become active in the youth organization, and took the role as first deputy chairman.